electrickery/Z80Exer/README.md

-The main page is at [Github](https://electrickery.nl/digaud/arduino/Z80exer/)
+The main page is at my site: https://electrickery.nl/digaud/arduino/Z80exer/